jspaezp/jspaezp.wp/content/page/about.md

 Here should lie an updated version of my CV for any purpose.

+[Click Here](/images/Resume21102018.png) to download a version of it.
+A preview of it is also available at the end of this page.

 {{< image classes="fancybox center fig50 nocaption" src="/images/Resume21102018.png" thumbnail-height="300px" title="My Resume" >}}
 <!-- {{< wide-image src="/img/Resume21012018.png" title="My Resume" >}}  -->